dmiller/clojure-clr-next/_drafts/2025-10-17-primitive-urges.md

 }
 ```

 `fb` ("f with boxing") has no type information, so argument and return types are `object`.
 Boxing and unboxing will occur as needed.

+Compiling `fp`, we get:

 ```C#
 public class boxing$fp : AFunction, DDD